russmckendrick/records/content/albums/here-comes-a-man-from-the-council-with-a-flamethrower-14849783/index.md

 ---
 title: "A Formal Horse -  Here Comes A Man From The Council With A Flamethrower"
-album_artist: "A Formal Horse"
+artist: "A Formal Horse"
-album_title: " Here Comes A Man From The Council With A Flamethrower"
+album_name: " Here Comes A Man From The Council With A Flamethrower"
 date: 2020-02-27
 release_id: "14849783"
 slug: "here-comes-a-man-from-the-council-with-a-flamethrower-14849783"
+hideSummary: true
 cover:
     image: "here-comes-a-man-from-the-council-with-a-flamethrower-14849783.jpg"
+    alt: " Here Comes A Man From The Council With A Flamethrower by A Formal Horse"
+    caption: " Here Comes A Man From The Council With A Flamethrower by A Formal Horse"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock", "Alternative Rock"]
 ---

 ## Tracklisting